 Do you think about reading ebooks and your privacy?

-As with any Internet related device, ebook readers are connected, so therefore data is being transferred.
+As with any Internet-related device, ebook readers are connected, so therefore your data is being transferred and collected.

 Every ebook retailer is the answer.